Henri Matisse: Chapel and museum

 In 1948, Matisse began to prepare designs for the Chapelle du Rosaire de Vence, which allowed him to expand this technique within a truly decorative context.
 The experience of designing the chapel windows, chasubles, and tabernacle door—all planned using the cut-out method—had the effect of consolidating the medium as his primary focus.
+(His drawings for the Chapel are the subject of an exhibition Matisse in Vence: The Stations of the Cross (March 29, 2026 – June 28, 2026) at the Baltimore Museum of Art.)
 Finishing his last painting in 1951 (and final sculpture the year before), Matisse utilized the paper cut-out as his sole medium for expression up until his death.

 In 1952, Matisse established a museum dedicated to his work, the Matisse Museum in Le Cateau, and this museum is now the third-largest collection of Matisse works in France.

 According to David Rockefeller, Matisse's final work was the design for a stained-glass window installed at the Union Church of Pocantico Hills near the Rockefeller estate north of New York City: "It was his final artistic creation; the maquette was on the wall of his bedroom when he died in November of 1954."
 Installation was completed in 1956.